 For more information on the complaint process for the McGill Policy Against Sexual Violence please visit the O-SVRSE site.

 If you are unsure of what next steps you would like to take, or require further clarification on your options, the on-campus organizations SACOMSS Advocacy-Branch and O-SVRSE can provide more information.

 Please note that the SSMU acknowledges and seeks to ensure that survivors are aware of the potential for re-traumatization when seeking to file a formal complaint with the police and McGill.
 This potential for re-traumatization is often exacerbated for individuals living with marginalized identities who have experienced, and continue to experience, systemic discrimination in their everyday life.
 The SSMU is actively advocating for the continued development of the McGill Policy Against Sexual Violence to ensure that it meaningfully adopts a survivor-centric approach through its processes.
 We recognize this is a conversation that is currently occuring as McGill reviews their sexual violence policy.
 For more information on this advocacy, please refer to the SSMU Initiatives section.

 You have the right to bring a support person to any and all meetings with the police and/or McGill.
 If you would like a support person or accompaniment to either of these meetings, you can bring in any individual (including your friend and/or family member) or you can contact:

-If you feel as though the Montreal Police Services or McGill has failed to meet your needs or respect your rights, specifically to a safe campus and a sensitive and prompt process and accommodations, contact the SSMU VP University Affairs at email@example.com who will connect you with further options, including the Bill 151 complaint process being developed by the Quebec Government and the Commission des droits de la personne et des droits de la jeunesse.
+If you feel as though the Montreal Police Services or McGill have failed to meet your needs or respect your rights, specifically to a safe campus and a sensitive and prompt process and accommodations, contact the SSMU VP University Affairs at email@example.com who will connect you with further options, including the Bill 151 complaint process being developed by the Quebec Government and the Commission des droits de la personne et des droits de la jeunesse.